jokervTv/ncl-vscode-support/README.md

 Now it only supports syntax highlighting.</br>
 ![Syntax Highlighting](images/SyntaxHighlighting.png "Syntax Highlighting")

-Show Code Completion Proposals will be realized in the future.
+Showing code completion croposals will be realized in the future.

 ## Requirements